marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-iqueryable-doesn-t-implement-idbasyncenumerable-ef6-onwards.md

 Entity Framework 6 introduced a set of extension methods that can be used to asynchronously execute a query.
 Examples of these methods include ToListAsync, FirstAsync, ForEachAsync, etc.

 Because Entity Framework queries make use of LINQ, the extension methods are defined on IQueryable and IEnumerable.
-However, because they are only designed to be used with Entity Framework you may receive the following error if you try to use them on a LINQ query that isn’t an Entity Framework query.
+However, because they are only designed to be used with Entity Framework you may receive the following error if you try to use them on a LINQ query that isn?t an Entity Framework query.

 > **Note**: The source IQueryable doesn't implement IDbAsyncEnumerable{0}.
 Only sources that implement IDbAsyncEnumerable can be used for Entity Framework asynchronous operations.
 For more details see [http://go.microsoft.com/fwlink/?LinkId=287068](http://go.microsoft.com/fwlink/?LinkId=287068).